ASSERT-KTH/Vecogen/README.md

 - '-model': The model to be used for the code generation
 - '-clear': The clear option that clears all debug files
 - '-reboot': The amount of iterations before a reboot occurs.
 A reboot starts from the original prompt.
-- '-al': The option to allow loops or not.
+- '-al': The option to allow loops or not
 - '-ieg': The amount of initial examples generated for each problem
 - '-sfn': The name of the specification file in the folder.
 Used for generating code in folders